rmosolgo/graphql-ruby/guides/type_definitions/extensions.md

----
-layout: guide
-doc_stub: false
-search: true
-section: Type Definitions
-title: Extending the GraphQL-Ruby Type Definition System
+# Extending the GraphQL-Ruby Type Definition System
-desc: Adding metadata and custom helpers to the DSL
-index: 8
-redirect_from:
-  - /schema/extending_the_dsl/
----

 While integrating GraphQL into your app, you can customize the definition DSL.
 For example, you might: